 WHAT IS A “SHORT SALE”?

 A short sale is when you sell your home for less than the amount owed.
 To complete a short sale your lender must approve the sale and agree to allow the property to be transferred even though the lender has not been paid in full.
 It is strongly suggested that you get legal advice on all the ramifications of a short sale.
 For example, the lender may reserve the right to pursue any deficiency against you.
 There may also be tax consequences to be aware of.

 WHAT HAPPENS TO THE SECOND MORTGAGE WHEN I LOSE MY HOME TO FORECLOSURE?

 If the money from the 2nd mortgage was either: 1) used to purchase the home; or 2) used to make substantial improvements to the home, the debt is no longer due.
 That is, the 2nd mortgage holder can no longer attempt to make you pay and the debt is, in net effect, extinguished.
 It is not uncommon for 2nd and 3rd mortgage holders to attempt to collect amounts after foreclosure and you should promptly consult an attorney to protect your rights.

-ARE THEIR TAX CONSEQUENCES TO FORECLOSURES, SHORT SALES?
+ARE THERE TAX CONSEQUENCES TO FORECLOSURES, SHORT SALES?

-Their certainly can be and it is highly recommended that you get tax advice any time your home will be transferred out of your name, be it by sale, short sale, foreclosure and even bankruptcy.
+There certainly can be consequences and it is highly recommended that you get tax advice any time your home will be transferred out of your name, be it by sale, short sale, foreclosure and even bankruptcy.